-Standard Benefits Name of Benefit Death Benefit Return Purpose Pays a Death Benefit Amount Current Charge No charge Maximum Charge N/A Brief Description of Restrictions / Limitations Only available during Accumulation Period of Premium Guarantee of the greater of the Account Value or the Death Benefit Return of Premium Guarantee Amount if the Owner dies during the Accumulation Period Withdrawals may result in a reduction of the Death Benefit Return of Premium Guarantee that is greater than the amount of the withdrawal If the Death Benefit value becomes payable before the end of a Term, it will be subject to a Daily Value Percentage adjustment, or the locked Daily Value percentage if you have made a Performance Lock election Extended Care Waiver without a Market Value Adjustment if the Owner is confined to a qualifying licensed hospital or long-term care facility for at least 90 days Only available during the Accumulation Period First day of confinement must be after the Contract Effective Date The confinement must continue for at least 90 consecutive days after the later of the first contract anniversary or the first date of confinement Surrender must be at least 90 days after first Contract Anniversary Not available in all states Terminal Illness Waiver Surrender may be made without a Market Value Adjustment if the Owner is diagnosed with a terminal illness by a physician No charge N/A Only available during the Accumulation Period The diagnosis must be rendered after the Contract Effective Date Surrender must be on or after first Contract Anniversary The Owner's life expectancy must be less than 12 months from the date of diagnosis Not available in all states Performance Lock Permits you to lock in the Daily Value Percentage of an Indexed Strategy before the end of the Term No charge N/A Only available during the Accumulation Period May only be used with S&amp;P 500 Indexed Strategies (excluding Trigger Strategies), the Russell 2000 Indexed Strategies, and the First Trust Barclay's Edge Indexed Strategies You may only make a Performance Lock election for an eligible Indexed Strategy once per Term.
+Standard Benefits Name of Benefit Death Benefit Return of Premium Guarantee Purpose Pays a Death Benefit Amount of the greater of the Account Value or the Death Benefit Return of Premium Guarantee Amount if the Owner dies during the Accumulation Period Current Charge No charge Maximum Charge N/A Only available during Accumulation Period Withdrawals may result in a reduction of the Death Benefit Return of Premium Guarantee that is greater than the amount of the withdrawal If the Death Benefit value becomes payable before the end of a Term, it will be subject to a Daily Value Percentage adjustment, or the locked Daily Value percentage if you have made a Performance Lock election Extended Care Waiver Surrender may be made without a Market Value Adjustment if the Owner is confined to a qualifying licensed hospital or long-term care facility for at least 90 days No charge N/A Only available during the Accumulation Period First day of confinement must be after the Contract Effective Date The confinement must continue for at least 90 consecutive days after the later of the first contract anniversary or the first date of confinement Surrender must be at least 90 days after first Contract Anniversary Not available in all states Terminal IIIness Waiver Surrender may be made without a Market Value Adjustment if the Owner is diagnosed with a terminal illness by a physician No charge N/A Only available during the Accumulation Period The diagnosis must be rendered after the Contract Effective Date Surrender must be on or after first Contract Anniversary The Owner's life expectancy must be less than 12 months from the date of diagnosis Not available in all states Performance Lock Permits you to lock in the Daily Value Percentage of an Indexed Strategy before the end of the Term No charge N/A Only available during the Accumulation Period May only be used with S&P 500 Indexed Strategies (excluding Trigger Strategies), the Russell 2000 Indexed Strategies, and the First Trust Barclay's Edge Indexed Strategies You may only make a Performance Lock election for an eligible Indexed Strategy once per Term.
 A Performance Lock for an Indexed Strategy with a 3-year or 6-year Term will always cause the Term to end on the next anniversary of the Term, regardless of how many years are left in the Term If you elect a Performance Lock, you will not be able to reallocate the locked value until the end of a Term.
 Not available for Contracts issued in Missouri with a Contract Effective Date before May 21, 2025